molnarszilard/canopy_segmentation/README.md

 # Proximal Vine Canopy Segmentation based on Feature Pyramid Networks

 In this repo, we provide the code for our FPN-based canopy segmentation method.
+This work was published at the [22nd IFAC World Congress](https://www.sciencedirect.com/science/article/pii/S240589632300441X).

 ## Abstract